bongochong/WinScreenyReborn/README.md

 # WinScreenyFixed
-WinScreenyFixed is a bug-fix version of BitsyByWill's revamped version of nijikokun's WinScreeny.
+WinScreenyFixed is an improved and modified bug-fix version of BitsyByWill's revamped version of nijikokun's WinScreeny.
 It all works now, it has more features, and it supports Windows 8 and 10.
 ![WinScreenyFixed](winscreeny.png)

 ## Getting Started